 Instructions

-1. In a slow cooker, place the roast in the bottom and add 2 cups water.
+3. Place the roast in the bottom of a slow cooker and add beef broth and Worcestershire sauce.
 Cover and cook on high for 4 to 5 hours, or on low for 8 to 10 hours.

-2. Take meat out of cooker and drain, reserving about 1/2 cup liquid.
+4. Take the roast out of the cooker and drain, reserving about 1/2 cup of the cooking liquid.

-3. Shred the meat with two forks; return to slow cooker.
-Stir in 2 cups barbecue sauce and reserved liquid.
+5. Shred the meat with two forks; return to slow cooker.
+Stir in 2 cups of barbeque sauce and reserved liquid.
 Cover and cook on low for 4 to 6 hours.

 • Category: main dish, BBQ, slow cooker, easy entertaining